Government Property definition

 Government Property means all materials, parts, components, Specifications, equipment, software, articles and things supplied to the Contractor by or on behalf of Canada for the purposes of

 Government Property means all property owned by or leased to the Government or acquired by the Government under the terms of the contract.
-It includes both Government-furnished property and contractor-acquired property.
+It includes both Government-furnished property and Contractor- acquired property.

-Government Property means anything issued or otherwise furnished in connection with the Contract by or on behalf of the Authority or its authorised representative;
+Government Property means anything issued or otherwise furnished in connection with the Contract by or on behalf of the Contracting Authority or its authorised representative;

 Government Property means all assets whether moveable or immovable or whether tangible or intangible and includes physical assets and financial assets in the possession or under the control of the Government that is not property held in trust;